-Under the recommendation of LORD Sensing Technical Support Engineers, nodes can be upgraded to the latest available firmware to take advantage of new features or correct operating is execution 5.0.0 or greater can be used to update any mXRS or LXRS node or gateway firmware to the most current version.
+Under the recommendation of LORD Sensing Technical Support Engineers, nodes can be upgraded to the latest available firmware to take advantage of new features or correct operating issues.
+SensorConnect version 5.0.0 or greater can be used to update any mXRS or LXRS node or gateway firmware to the most current version.
 Updates are found on the LORD Sensing website.
-See Technical Support on page 61 for contact and website information.

-- 1. Download the Firmware Upgrade file from the LORD Sensing website. - 2 Once downloaded, extract the contents of the .zip file into a folder on the computer.
+- 1. Download the Firmware Upgrade file from the LORD Sensing website. - 2.
+Once downloaded, extract the contents of the .zip file into a folder on the computer.
 Verify there is a file with a .zhex extension. - 3.
-Launch SensorConnect, and establish communication between the node and gateway as normal. - 4.
+Launch SensorConnect and establish communication between the node and gateway as normal. - 4.
 Select the Node address > Upgrade Firmware > select Browse > select the Firmware Upgrade file > Start Upgrade

-Figure 38 - Update Node Firmware
+Figure 37 - Update Node Firmware